 Mechanism of Action: Fibroblast growth factor receptor (FGFr) inhibition

-Discovery: Investigational compound JNJ42756493 (erdafitinib), was discovered in collaboration with Janssen Pharmaceutica, N.V. from a partnership which commenced in June 2008.
+Discovery: Investigational compound Balversa™ (erdafitinib, formerly known as JNJ42756493), was discovered in collaboration with Janssen Pharmaceutica, N.V. as part of a partnership which commenced in June 2008.
 Astex’s FGFr inhibitor program originated from a collaboration initiated in 2005 with the Cancer Research UK Drug Discovery Group at the Newcastle Cancer Centre (Newcastle University UK), and Cancer Research Technology Limited.

 How this therapy can help